LucunJi/mc-depup/README.md

 # MC-DepUp

 Let's dep-up your mods!
-It automatically update the dependencies whenever a new minecraft version is released
+It automatically updates the dependencies whenever a new minecraft version is released

 ---

-MC-DepUp (abbr. for Minecraft dependencies Updater) updates the `gradle.properties` file according to your settings in `.github/modding-dependencies.yml`
+MC-DepUp (abbr. for Minecraft Dependencies Updater) updates the `gradle.properties` file according to your settings in `.github/modding-dependencies.yml`

+It can work well with Minecraft projects, while Dependabot doesn't -- how can Dependabot handle both Minecraft version and dependency version?

 It does not make new builds on its own.
 You can use more steps in your actions to make builds.